cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/book/python/python-install.md

 installation instructions.
 Please also be aware that when you uninstall conda it is not sufficient t just delete it.
 You will have t make sure that you usnet the system variables automatically set at install time.
-THi includes. modifications on LInux and or Mac in .zprofile, .bashrc and .bash_profile.
-In windws PATH and other envoronment variables may have been modified.
+THi includes. modifications on Linux and or Mac in .zprofile, .bashrc and .bash_profile.
+In windows, PATH and other environment variables may have been modified.

 ### Python in the Linux Subsystem